 Gene drive organisms are perhaps one of the most dangerous environmental applications of genetic engineering ever developed.

-The Stop Gene Drive campaign aims to prevent the release of genetically engineered gene drive organisms into the wild.
+The Stop Gene Drives campaign aims to prevent the release of genetically engineered gene drive organisms into the wild.

 In our campaign, we broaden the scope of debate around gene drives by interviewing leading experts, activists and thinkers from around the world.